MascotPhp/Mascot/doc/usage.rst

     });

-View Handlers will be examined in the order they are added to the application and Silex will use type hints to determine if a view handler should be used for the current result, continuously using the return value of the last view handler as the input for the next.
+View Handlers will be examined in the order they are added to the application and Mascot will use type hints to determine if a view handler should be used for the current result, continuously using the return value of the last view handler as the input for the next.

 .. note::

-    You must ensure that Silex receives a ``Response`` or a string as the result of the last view handler (or controller) to be run.
+    You must ensure that Mascot receives a ``Response`` or a string as the result of the last view handler (or controller) to be run.

 Redirects